wixplosives/components-coding-assignment/README.md

 # Contributions Calendar

 Create a page that displays a contributions calendar such as the one on [GitHub profile](https://github.com/LeaVerou) pages.

+As a data source we use [timestamps.json](./timestamps.json), which contains a **sorted** array of timestamps, one per contribution.

 The result should look like this:

 ![Calendar Heatmap](./calendar-heatmap.png)

-As a data source use [timestamps.json](./timestamps.json), which contains a sorted array of timestamps, one per contribution.

 Each column of the graph represents one week, and starts on Sunday.
 The graph should display 52 full weeks, starting on `2019-01-06 00:00:00 UTC` (Sunday).
 You don't need to display labels for months and days of the week.
 The size and spacing of squares is up to you.